Health Savings Account (HSA)

 - In Person Contributions – You or a family member can deposit funds to your HSA at any of our convenient branch locations.

 - One-time IRA Distribution – You may make a one-time IRA distribution from your existing IRA into your HSA.
-This is referred to as a "qualified HSA funding distribution" and must be made directly by the financial organization of the IRA to Johnson Bank.
+This is referred to as a "qualified HSA funding distribution" and must be made directly by the financial institution of the IRA to Johnson Financial Group.
 The funds distributed must be from an IRA to an HSA owned by the individual who owns the IRA.
 HSA funding distributions are included in your total contribution amount for any given calendar year and you may not exceed the contribution limits.
 Contact a Johnson Financial Group advisor to initiate an IRA distribution to fund your Johnson Financial Group HSA.

 While you will no longer be able to contribute additional funds to your HSA, you may continue to use the money already deposited to your HSA for qualified medical expenses.